Ryukyu independence movement

+The Ryukyu independence movement (琉球独立運動, Ryūkyū Dokuritsu Undō) is a political movement advocating the independence of the Ryukyu Islands from Japan.
+Some support the restoration of the Ryukyu Kingdom, while others advocate the establishment of a Republic of the Ryukyus (Japanese: 琉球共和国, Kyūjitai: 琉球共和國, Hepburn: Ryūkyū Kyōwakoku).

 The current political manifestation of the movement emerged in 1945, after the end of the Pacific War.
 Some Ryukyuan people felt, as the Allied Occupation (USMGRI 1945–1950) began, that the Ryukyus should eventually become an independent state instead of being returned to Japan.
 However, the islands were returned to Japan on 15 May 1972 as the Okinawa Prefecture according to the 1971 Okinawa Reversion Agreement.
-The US-Japan Security Treaty (ANPO) signed in 1952 provides for the continuation of the American military presence in Japan, and the United States continues to maintain a heavy military presence on Okinawa Island.
+The US-Japan Security Treaty (ANPO), signed in 1952, provides for the continuation of the American military presence in Japan, and the United States continues to maintain a heavy military presence on Okinawa Island.
 This set the stage for renewed political activism for Ryukyuan independence.
+In 2022, public opinion polling in Okinawa put support for independence at 3% of the local population.

-The Ryukyu independence movement maintains that both the 1609 invasion by Satsuma Domain and the Meiji construction of the Okinawa prefecture as colonial annexations of the Ryukyu Kingdom.
-It is highly critical of the abuses of Ryukyuan people and territory, both in the past and in the present day (such as the use of Okinawan land to host large American military bases).
-Okinawa comprises only 0.6% of all Japanese territory, yet 75% of all United States military forces are stationed in U.S. facilities that take up 10.4% of Okinawa Prefecture i.e. 18.8-20% of Okinawa Island.
+The Ryukyu independence movement maintains that both the 1609 invasion by Satsuma Domain and the Meiji construction of the Okinawa prefecture are colonial annexations of the Ryukyu Kingdom.
+It is highly critical of the abuses of Ryukyuan people and territory, both in the past and in the present day (such as the use of Okinawan land to host American military bases).
+Advocates for independence also emphasize the environmental and social impacts of the American bases in Okinawa.

-U.S military personnel have been involved in many crimes committed in Okinawa over the years, one of the most well-known being the 1995 Okinawa rape incident and the Michael Brown Okinawa assault incident.
-The continued presence of the U.S. military remains a source of contention, especially against the Futenma Air Station.
-The U.S. military has failed to follow through on its promise established in 1996 to reduce its presence.
-Independentists also emphasize the environmental impact of the American bases accepted by Tokyo.

 Historical background

-The Ryukyuan people are indigenous people who live on the Ryukyu Islands, and are ethnically, culturally, and linguistically distinct from Japanese people.
-During the Sanzan period, Okinawa was divided into the three polities of Hokuzan, Chūzan and Nanzan.
+The Ryukyuan people are indigenous Japonic-speaking people, considered to be a subgroup of Japanese people (日本人) by the Japanese government, who live on the Ryukyu Islands and are ethnically, culturally, and linguistically distinct from the Yamato ethnicity which comprises the majority of Japanese people.
+During the Sanzan period, Okinawa was divided into the three polities of Hokuzan, Chūzan, and Nanzan.
 In 1429, Chūzan's chieftain Shō Hashi unified them and founded the autonomous Ryukyu Kingdom (1429–1879), with the capital at Shuri Castle.
-The kingdom continued to have tributary relations with Ming dynasty and Qing dynasty China, a practice that was started by Chūzan in 1372–1374 and lasted until the downfall of the kingdom in the late 19th century.
-This tributary relationship was greatly beneficial to the kingdom as the kings received political legitimacy, while the country as a whole gained access to economic, cultural and political opportunities in Southeast Asia without any interference by China in the internal political autonomy of Ryukyu.
+The kingdom continued to have tributary relations with the Ming dynasty and Qing dynasty China, a practice that was started by Chūzan in 1372–1374 and lasted until the downfall of the kingdom in the late 19th century.
+This tributary relationship was greatly beneficial to the kingdom as the kings received political legitimacy, while the country as a whole gained access to economic, cultural, and political opportunities in Southeast Asia without any interference by China in the internal political autonomy of Ryukyu.